TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-azurevmisnotindesiredprovisioningstate.md

 ## **Recommended Steps**

  To resolve this issue, make sure that the virtual machine provisioning state is **Succeeded**, and then retry the operation.
-If provisioning state is **Updating**, check if there are any ongoing operations on the virtual machine, wait for them to complete, and then retry the replication job.
+If the provisioning state is **Updating**, check if there are any ongoing operations on the virtual machine, and wait for them to complete, and then retry the replication.
 For more information, see [virtual machine's provisioning state is not valid (error code 150019)](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-troubleshoot-errors#vms-provisioning-state-is-not-valid-error-code-150019).